Constant (mathematics): Constants in calculus

 In calculus, constants are treated in several different ways depending on the operation.
 For example, the derivative (rate of change) of a constant function is zero.
 This is because constants, by definition, do not change.
 Their derivative is hence zero.

 Conversely, when integrating a constant function, the constant is multiplied by the variable of integration.

 During the evaluation of a limit, a constant remains the same as it was before and after evaluation.

 Integration of a function of one variable often involves a constant of integration.
-This arises due to the fact that the integral is the inverse (opposite) of the derivative meaning that the aim of integration is to recover the original function before differentiation.
+This arises because the integral is the inverse (opposite) of the derivative meaning that the aim of integration is to recover the original function before differentiation.
 The derivative of a constant function is zero, as noted above, and the differential operator is a linear operator, so functions that only differ by a constant term have the same derivative.
 To acknowledge this, a constant of integration is added to an indefinite integral; this ensures that all possible solutions are included.
 The constant of integration is generally written as 'c', and represents a constant with a fixed but undefined value.